gahg96/LotusScripts/README.md

 This file contains the code that needs to be added to a script library for agent logging.
 Call the OpenAgentLog function so that agent processing may be recorded.
 Please add an events form to track the logging

 QuickSort.lss
-Functions to implement sortying in Lotus Script
+Functions to implement sorting in Lotus Script